Star Trek fan productions: Star Trek: New Voyages (2004–2016)

 Co-creators James Cawley and Jack Marshall aimed to complete the original series' five-year mission, with actors cast as Kirk, Spock and the rest of the Enterprise crew on an exact replica of the original bridge set.
 One episode, "To Serve All My Days," was written by D. C. Fontana, story editor on the original Star Trek series, and featured Walter Koenig guest-starring as an older version of Pavel Chekov, his character from the original series.
 Several other actors from the original Trek series have also now signed on to appear in future episodes.
 George Takei reprised his role of Hikaru Sulu in the third episode, "World Enough and Time," joining the original Yeoman Janice Rand, Grace Lee Whitney.
 Fan Films Quarterly listed New Voyages as one of the ten most pivotal moments in fan film history in its Summer 2006 issue, and it has been reported on by National Public Radio.
 New Voyages also won TV Guide's 2007 Online Video Award for best sci-fi Webisode.
 On February 16, 2008, during an appearance at the Farpoint Science Fiction Media Convention in Baltimore, Maryland, James Cawley announced that the series would shed the New Voyages moniker and become known as Star Trek: Phase II to reflect the transition between the original series and Star Trek: The Motion Picture.
 10 episodes and 3 short vignettes have been released by 2015.

-Star Trek: Dark Armada (2006-2016)

-The first episode of Dark Armada takes place ten years after the events in Star Trek: Nemesis on board the USS Batavia, named after the famous 17th-century Dutch ship, when Capt Richardson and his crew make a shocking discovery which will determine the fate of life on Earth and throughout the Federation.
-It was started in March 2005 by an energetic group of young film-makers gathered from Star Trek fan clubs in the Netherlands and Belgium.
-Filming began in Jan 2006, a test/pilot episode was released that September, and three short episodes were released in 2009 and 2010.